mikenull7/SprackPrivacyPolicy/README.md

 Opt-out of data collection (e.g., disable location).

-You can request data deletion by contacting us at: [Insert Email]
+You can request data deletion by using the "Delete Profile Request" button in the Menu.

-6. Children’s Privacy
+# 6. Children’s Privacy
 Sprack is not intended for children under 13.
 We do not knowingly collect personal data from children.

-7. Changes to This Policy
+# 7. Changes to This Policy
 We may update this Privacy Policy periodically.
 Updates will be posted in the App and take effect when published.